cloudflare/cloudflare-docs/content/workers/tutorials/create-finetuned-chatgpt-ai-models-with-r2/index.md

 - A Cloudflare account.
 If you do not have one, [sign up](https://dash.cloudflare.com/sign-up/workers-and-pages) before continuing.
 - An OpenAI API key.
 - A fine-tune document, structured as [JSON Lines](https://jsonlines.org/).
-You can use the [example document](https://github.com/kristianfreeman/openai-finetune-r2-example/blob/16ca53ca9c8589834abe317487eeedb8a24c7643/example_data.jsonl) in the source code.
+Use the [example document](https://github.com/kristianfreeman/openai-finetune-r2-example/blob/16ca53ca9c8589834abe317487eeedb8a24c7643/example_data.jsonl) in the source code.

 ## 1. Create a Worker application